cipher-ali/FNAF-Text-Game/README.md

 3. Extract the files into a folder
 4. Run 'FNAF.exe' to start playing (enjoy! :D)
 ### Notes ❗
-- Do NOT download 'Source Code (zip)' or 'Source Code (tar.gz)'.
-These are for developers who want to suggest changes to the code
+- Do NOT download 'Source Code (zip)' or 'Source Code (tar.gz)' if you're just looking to play the game.
+These are for developers.
 - You may get a warning saying that the file may be harmful.
 Just ignore it.

 ## Feedback 🗣️